sancarn/vba-articles/articles/Why is VBA most dreaded.md

 * Microsoft:
     * for ceasing development and improvement of VBA, the macro recorder and the VBE.
+        * and if they aren't going to develop the language the least they could do is OpenSource it...
+    * for ceasing development of VB6, and not upgrading it (along with VBA) to 64-bit.
+In addition causing a schism between VB6 and VBA communities.
 * System Administrators / Cyber Security in Businesses:
     * for gatekeeping modern programming environments and forcing end users into using legacy tools like VBA to automate business processes.
-    * for continually suggesting the use of poor alternative technologies like PowerPlatform.
+    * for continually suggesting the use of poor alternative technologies like `PowerPlatform`, instead of just suggesting a proper solution like on-prem Python.
+* Businesses generically:
+    * for not properly investing into the development of employee VBA skills.

 Of course, both parties are likely trying to do the right thing.
 Microsoft has shifted from a developer of "bespoke worse-than-average solutions" to a developer that prefers to stand on the shoulders of giants: